Have you been charged with a Drug-Free Zone Violation by Possession with Intent to Sell?

 - If the defendant was not arrested on the site of the crime a defense attorney may be able to form a defense of mistaken identity.

 A defense attorney will do all the research and investigation necessary to give their client the best chances at having their charges dismissed or reduced.
 In the case that an individual is found guilty, a defense attorney will make attempts to work with the judge and prosecutor to get their client reduced penalties.
-Do not risk fighting charges of drug possession in a drug-free school zone without a defense attorney.
+Do not risk fighting charges of a drug-free zone violation without a defense attorney.